charliewatson1504/CI_PP5_HappinessJunkie/README.md

 - To add, edit and delete PT sessions
 - To add, edit and delete website news and events information

+### Business Model
+This is a business to customer application based on a side business that my wife is setting up.
+The site offers handmade items giving that local feel whilst offering the items globally.
+The materials are bought from wholesale and assembled by staff to be shipped to customers.

+The business has a facebook page, [screenshot here if unavailable to view directly](https://www.facebook.com/github.com/charliewatson1504/CI_PP5_HappinessJunkie/blob/main/docs/mockup/facebook-screenshot.png), which can be access via the link in the footer of the site.

+The site has a sitemap.xml generated to be used in conjunction with the robots.txt file.
+Meta tags and semantic markup have been implemented in the site.

 ## User Stories